Skip to main content

 " Ji," he answered, a little uncomfortable.

-His parents entered and they started pointing out places, on the bank of the Chambal where they can put base camps for proper border vigils.
+His parents entered, and they started pointing out places on the bank of the Chambal, where they could put base camps for proper border vigil.
 Udai Singh and Rawatji spotted and marked 16 sites of base camps along the Chambal, three of them in Bijolia.

 " Now we need three groups, one towards Bijolia, one to the other side and one further north."
 Udai Singh spoke up.